jamii/jamii.github.com/_posts/2017-11-22-staged-interpreters-in-rust.md

 }
 ```

-These closures are going to close over variables, so we also need to make the variables shareable between multiple closures by adding a reference counted pointer.
+These closures are going to close over variables, so we also need to make the variables shareable between multiple closures by adding a reference counted pointer:

 ``` rust
 enum StagedVariable {